cloudera-cemea/cdw-vhol-oct2024/README.md

 delete from flights_ice where dayofmonth = 6;
 ```

-The deleted rows are marked in didicated delete files, the rows are not removed from the original data file.
+The deleted rows are marked into files and let's the rows in the original data file or in other words the delete rows are not removed from the data files.
+Let's see how many physical files we have:

 ```sql
 /*